tayloj/tayloj.github.io/index.md

 ### Sunday School Teacher, 2004--2005

 Korean Presbyterian Church of Albany
 7 Knox Drive
-Schenectady, NY, USA
+Schenectady, NY

 Under direction of deacon responsible for junior and senior high youth group, prepared and taught weekly lessons for a group of five to